rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 500 px
    :align: center

-   Heatmap of the office choice performance tableau
+   Heat map of the office choice performance tableau

 Site *A* shows extreme and contradictory performances: highest *Costs* and no *Working Comfort* on one hand, and total satisfaction with respect to *Standing*, *Proximity* and *Parking facilities* on the other hand.
 Similar, but opposite, situation is given for site *C*: unsatisfactory *Working Space*, no *Standing* and no *Working Comfort* on the one hand, and lowest *Costs*, best *Proximity* and *Parking facilities* on the other hand.
 Contrary to these contradictory alternatives, we observe two appealing compromise decision alternatives: sites *D* and *G*.
 Finally, site *F* is clearly the less satisfactory alternative of all.